prrandrade/PropertyRetriever/README.md

 # Introduction

-This small project can be used to access command-line parameters or environment variables using dependency injection on .NET Core Projects.
+This small project can be used to access command-line parameters or environment variables using dependency injection on .NET 5.0 Projects.

 Nuget package: https://www.nuget.org/packages/PropertyRetriever/.